petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/displaying-collections.md

     ![The asset publisher has a number of options available for selecting its source for content.](./displaying-collections/images/10.png)

 1. Open *Select Content Set* and click *Select*.
-1. Click on the *Space Program Images* content set.
+1. Click  *Space Program Images* content set.
 1. Click *Save*.

 Now the images appear at the top of the page.
 You can manage the way the content is displayed---like what metadata appears---or even create a *Widget Template* to style the content, but the displayed items and the order in which they appear are determined by the content set.